 Next, cut the outside and lining pieces with a rotary cutter and cutting ruler as follows:

 Start by measuring the width of your hanger.
 Add 2 inches to the width.
 This is the width of the clothespin bag pieces.

 Next, double the width you just calculated.
 This is the height of the clothespin bag pieces.

 So, for the example, the hanger was 12 inches wide.
-Therefore, both the outside and lining pieces are cut to 14 inches x 28 inches.
+Therefore, both the outside and lining pieces are cut to 14 inches by 28 inches.

 Sew the Outside and Lining Pieces

 Place the outside and lining pieces right sides together, and pin around the edges.

 Trim the corners and clip the curved edge to reduce bulk and keep the curved edge smooth.